-Set the Network Call Redirection field to y.
+On Page 4, set Send Diversion Header to y and Support Request History to n.
+Default values were used for the remaining fields.
 Setting the Network Call Redirection flag to y enables the use of the SIP REFER message for call redirection such as call transfers back out to the PSTN.
+However, at the time these Application Notes were being written, Bright House Networks did not support SIP REFER and therefore this setting was disabled.